 The Power of Saying No

+When you think of saying no do you feel anxious or guilty?
 If you're feeling uncomfortable you're not alone!
-Maybe you say yes to avoid a hassle.
-But deep down, you're resentful and feel like you don't really have a choice.
-So you keep doing it.
+Maybe you say yes to avoid a hassle but deep down, you feel resentful - like you don't really have a choice.
+So you keep saying yes, offering to help or pitch in whenever someone needs you.
+You wish you could stop but you can't.

 What about just saying no?